11jo/JOining_Party/CONTRIBUTING.md

 	GetGlobal("JO_JOIN_IS_TRAVELER","LOCALS") // NPC is a traveler
-	GetGlobal("JO_JOIN_Wannabe","LOCALS") // Party members are available to leave the groupe at loading GetGlobal("JO_NEVER_JOIN","LOCALS") // Temporarly prevent travelers to switch or join the group // Reinitialised at loading and when switching
+	GetGlobal("JO_JOIN_Wannabe","LOCALS") // Party members are available to leave the groupe at loading GetGlobal("JO_JOIN_NEVER_JOIN","LOCALS") // Temporarly prevent travelers to switch or join the group // Reinitialised at loading and when switching
-	GetGlobal("JO_JOIN_NOBANTER","LOCALS") // Prevent banter // Reactivate by dialg only
+	GetGlobal("JO_JOIN_NEVER_BANTER","LOCALS") // Prevent banter // Reactivate by dialg only
-	GetGlobal("JO_JOIN_NOSWITCH","LOCALS") // Prevent JO_JOIN_READY_TO_SWITCH and so Prevent switching place with party members
+	GetGlobal("JO_JOIN_NEVER_SWITCH","LOCALS") // Prevent JO_JOIN_READY_TO_SWITCH and so Prevent switching place with party members

 	GetGlobal("JO_JOIN","LOCALS")
 	GetGlobal("JO_JOIN_IS_JOINING","LOCALS")